 Download and use this valuable checklist when visiting schools to help make decisions about appropriate placement.

 ECLC offers transition and employment services through its affiliate, Community Personnel Services (CPS).
 CPS helps adults with disabilities find jobs in their communities and provides ongoing support and advocacy in the workplace.
-Download the CPS brochure.
+Download the CPS annual report.